Sanctuary Team Members

 Lindsey Peavey Reeves, Ph.D.

-West Coast Region Sanctuary Soundscape Monitoring Project Coordinator,
+Senior Scientist and West Coast Region Sanctuary Soundscape Monitoring Project Coordinator,

 NOAA Office of National Marine Sanctuaries Conservation Science Division and National Marine Sanctuary Foundation